facebook/react/packages/react-interactions/accessibility/docs/FocusManager.md

 ### `focusNext`

-Focus the next sequential node that matchs the given scope.
+Focus the next sequential node that matches the given scope.

 ### `focusPrevious`

-Focus the previous sequential node that matchs the given scope.
+Focus the previous sequential node that matches the given scope.

 ### `getNextScope`